Why are you appointing an inbound contact centre?

 Not all retailers are the same.
 Not all contact centres are the same.
 It’s therefore important to match up the type of retail customer service you require, with an outsourcer who is experienced in that service area.
 For example is your requirement purely order call handling, or is there an up sell, cross sell requirement?
 Does the contact centre have this experience?
 Is your requirement related to complaint handling?
 If so, does the contact centre have experience, and do the advisors have the soft skills necessary to carry out the role?

-Then we’d suggest going through the following process to select your partner:
+We suggest going through the following process to select your contact centre partner:

 - After compiling an initial shortlist of potential suppliers, spend time viewing their websites, reading any case studies and white- papers to assess their experience.
 Also check their financial status and company info via sites such as DueDil.